 Also, gallerists, curators, collectors, and the nice people who hand out grants and residencies like to see that you are invested in your local community.

-Part of being successful in any field is learning to navigate relationships.
+Part of being a success in any field, let alone having a successful art business, is learning to navigate relationships.
 Meeting people is only the first step.
 You have to understand how people work, play, and converse together.

 You have to learn to speak the language.